FiXato/openMSX-builder/README.markdown

 + Add documentation on the YAML configuration files.
 + Add --configure argument that will trigger set up of the configuration files.
 + See if VERSION can be integrated into OpenmsxBuilder instead of just being parsed in the executable.
-+ Add support for releasing both universal build and x86 builds.
 + Make sure all shell commands are output as Debug level logs.
 + Integrate CBIOS builds.